CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

   {: .text-gamma }

 {: .counsel }
 > ICE issued errata to the Unlimited version of <em>The Wizards</em> rules.
 The errata are included in these rules with markings to show the changes.
 However, later changes in rules and wording are <b>not</b> included in these archived rules.
-The <em>Emended MECCG Rules</em> include and explain such changes<br><br>These rules do include emendations correcting minor typographical and clerical errors in the original text.
+The <em>Emended MECCG Rules</em> include and explain such changes.<br><br>These rules do include emendations correcting minor typographical and clerical errors in the original text.
 For instance, there are corrections of dropped characters (e.g., a closing missing closing parenthesis), word spacing (e.g., "FreeCouncil," a missing indentation in a table, etc.), and inconsistent emphasis (e.g., a single instance of non-Haven not emphasized in a paragraph having <em>Haven</em> and <em>non-Haven</em> emphasized).
 Such corrections are <b>not</b> annotated.
 </details>

 ---